-Apple is reportedly planning to launch two new iPad Pro models with low-power LTPO OLED displays and now a new report has claimed that the iPhone maker experimenting with at least one 2022 iPad Pro prototype with MagSafe on board.
+Apple is reportedly planning to launch two new iPad Pro models with low-power LTPO OLED displays.
+Now, a new report has claimed that the iPhone maker is experimenting with at least one 2022 iPad Pro prototype with MagSafe on board.

 The Cupertino-based tech giant will keep the metal back and will add a large glass Apple logo.
 The Apple logo made of glass would be the exact point to charge with the MagSafe wireless charging, reports GizChina.